renatomaia/lua-memory/doc/manual.md

 `int luamem_isstring (lua_State *L, int idx);`

-Returns 1 if the value at the given index is a string or memory, and 0 otherwise.
+Returns 1 if the value at the given index is a memory or string, and 0 otherwise.

 ### `luamem_tostring`